York Water (YORW)

 Joseph "JT" Hand, President & Chief Executive Officer

-Matthew "Matt" Poff has served as Chief Financial Officer and Treasurer since January 2018.
-Before being appointed CFO, he was the Company's Controller from 2009 to 2017.
-Prior to joining The York Water Company, Mr. Poff served as CFO for a regional contractor, I.B.
-Abel Inc., from October 2006 to May 2009, and held various positions of increasing responsibility at Beard Miller Company LLP, a regional accounting firm.
+Matthew "Matt" E. Poff has held the position of Chief Financial Officer and Treasurer of The York Water Company since January 2018.
+Before becoming CFO, he served as the Company's Controller from 2009 to 2017.
+Prior to joining York Water, Mr. Poff was the CFO for a regional contractor and held various positions of increasing responsibility at Beard Miller Company LLP, a regional accounting firm in York, PA, for over ten years.

-Matthew "Matt" Scarpato, Chief Operating Officer
+Matthew J. Scarpato, Chief Operating Officer

-Matthew "Matt" Scarpato was appointed Chief Operating Officer of The York Water Company, effective October 1, 2025.
-He oversees and directs the Company's operations, including maintenance and grounds, distribution, water quality, and wastewater.
-Prior to this role, he served as Vice President of Operations from July 2023 to October 2025.
-Before joining the Company, Mr. Scarpato served as Vice President of Operations and Chief Financial Officer in the Senior Living industry from 2020 to 2023, and as Chief Operating Officer and Chief Financial Officer of the York Jewish Community Center from 2010 to 2020, in addition to holding positions in consulting and banking.
+Matthew J. Scarpato was appointed Chief Operating Officer of The York Water Company, effective October 1, 2025.
+He previously served as the Vice President of Operations from July 2023 to October 2025.
+Before joining York Water, Mr. Scarpato held roles as Vice President of Operations and Chief Financial Officer in the Senior Living industry from 2020 to 2023, and as Chief Operating Officer and Chief Financial Officer of the York Jewish Community Center from 2010 to 2020.
+His background also includes positions in consulting and banking.

-Mark Snyder, Vice President of Engineering
+Mark S. Snyder, Vice President of Engineering

 AI Analysis | Feedback